FirebaseExtended/reactfire/docs/quickstart.md

 1. Render your component inside of a `Suspense` tag

-> We need to do this because `useFirestoreDoc` throws a Promise while it is waiting for a response from Firestore.
+> We need to do this because `useFirestoreDocData` throws a Promise while it is waiting for a response from Firestore.
 Suspense will catch the Promise and render `fallback` until the Promise is resolved.

 Replace the `App` function with the following: